scheatkode/dotfiles/README.md

 This repository is a strictly personal collection of loosely coupled, mostly failed experiments and/or thoughts.
-I try to keep everything filterless, meaning I dump whatever I have on my mind at the time of writing, which can consist of sometimes extremely basic explanation that a 2 year old should already be aware of.
+I try to keep everything filterless, meaning I dump whatever I have in mind at the time of writing, which can range from extremely basic explanation that a 2 year old should already be aware of, to commit messages that would put a sailor to shame.
 Whatever is written should be taken with a grain of salt.

 <blockquote>
 <p align='center'>